CL Yachts launches CLX96

 CL Yachts has staged the technical launch of its CLX96, the brand’s flagship and first ‘Sea Activity Vessel’ (SAV).

 CL Yachts enjoyed fine weather as the builder splashed its flagship CLX96, a model billed as a ‘Sea Activity Vessel’ (SAV).
-Milan-based Jozeph Forakis RINA-certified CLX96
+Milan-based Jozeph Forakis is responsible for the concept and exterior and interior design of the RINA-certified CLX96, while naval architecture and structural engineering is by Americans Earl Alfaro and Albert Horsmon respectively.

 The shipyard expects the 29.5m motor yacht to have a cruising speed of 22 knots and a top speed of 27 knots (at half load) with her twin Caterpillar C32 engines.
 The builder is now focusing on refinements and final adjustments before conducting sea trials.